 Chicken is a great source of protein and micronutrients, especially minerals.
 It’s also low in calories to help support your weight loss goals.
 There are many keto chicken dishes you can make.

-To season our chicken, we use sliced ginger and green onion placed inside.
+To season this chicken, I use sliced ginger and green onion placed inside.
 This provides flavor as well as vitamins A, C, and E, as well as some B vitamins and the minerals calcium, iron, magnesium, phosphorus, potassium, sodium, and zinc.

 Cauliflower rice is a tasty alternative to the real thing.
 It’s full of antioxidant compounds and fiber to help fill you up and protect against chronic diseases.
 It’s also much lower in calories and carbs than traditional rice!